White Pages Directory Listings - V58.0

 End-user listings will also be made available to directory publishers and other third parties based upon the terms identified in your written authorization for the use and dissemination of such listings.

 CenturyLink will take steps to ensure that your end-user listings information is non-discriminatory in appearance and is integrated into the appropriate white page directories.
 Dex establishes and maintains white page directories.
-Directory publication decisions (e.g. which communities to include in each directory or whether to interfile or sectionalize community listings) are the responsibility of Dex.
+Directory publication decisions (e.g. how directories are scoped, which communities to include in each directory and whether to interfile or sectionalize listings) is the responsibility of Dex.

 Dex will provide your end-users with directories upon receipt of an order establishing new local exchange telephone service, during annual mass directory distributions, and upon request from you or your end-users.
 Dex contact information is available in the Wholesale Customer Contacts.

 In order that you may ensure your end-users' listings are included accurately in CenturyLink's listings database, CenturyLink provides access to your listings information as it appears in CenturyLink's listings database.
 Providing your listing information to you gives you an opportunity to ensure your end-user listings were completed as ordered.
 Listing Order confirmation services include:

 White Pages Directory Listings service is available throughout the CenturyLink QC.
 Occasionally, business rules may be slightly different for a state.
 Differences, where applicable, are identified in the state specific Tariffs/Catalogs/Price Lists and listings Training documents.

 Not all CenturyLink products include White Pages Directory Listings.
 For information regarding whether the product you ordered includes White Pages Directory Listings, refer to CenturyLink Wholesale Products and Services.
 If the product you ordered does not include White Pages Directory Listings, you may order them on a stand alone basis as described in this document as Facility-Based Directory Listings (FBDL).